 The Ultimate Guide to Transportation in NYC

-New York City is indeed a sight to behold, especially with its well-known landmarks visited by people from all over the world.
-However, this city is larger than you think.
+New York City is indeed a sight to behold, with its well-known landmarks visited by people from all over the world.
+However, this city is larger than you might think.
 Tourists coming here on vacation and other newcomers often get lost amongst the busy streets, towering skyscrapers, and crowds of New Yorkers.

 Your NYC Transportation Options on Land